cscc-afarag/helm-cscc/3 - lab/create_chart/README.md

 ## Adding dependencies

-Helm allows you to use other charts as dependencies using a requiremnts file. lets make one.
+Helm allows you to use other charts as dependencies by updating the Chart.yml. lets update it and add a dependency.

+read the helm dependency docs [here](https://helm.sh/docs/helm/helm_dependency/)

 ```
-touch chart/requirements.yaml
+vim chart/Chart.yaml
 ```

 lets add a dependency, in the file add the following